 Chronic fatigue syndrome is relatively unknown, yet it is very real.
-Many people unknowingly suffer from it!
+Here is some information on the subject.

 Is fatigue normal?